mibewh/sdk/php/README.md

 # Cloud CMS PHP Connect and CRUD Example

-Welcome hero to the world of PHP.
 Here you will find examples of how you can use PHP to connect to Cloud CMS.
 Connecting to Cloud CMS generally involves doing the OAuth 2.0 dance.
 It's a handshake between your client code, the user and the backend API.